OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Microsoft Graph API/MSAL Lab.md

 2. You must have access to an Exchange mailbox within an Office 365 developer tenancy.
 3. You must have some files within your Office 365 OneDrive for Business.
 4. You must have Fiddler (http://www.telerik.com/fiddler) or another HTTP debugging proxy tool installed to complete exercise 2.
-5. You must have Visual Studio 2015 to complete exercise 3.
+5. You must have Visual Studio 2015 with the latest Update installed to complete exercise 3.
 6. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
 You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.

 ## Exercise 1: Register application for the Microsoft Graph